teambit/docs/docs/workspace/01-overview.md

    This is where rules and policies are set for the workspace itself but also for each component managed by it.
    These rules include component dependencies, development environments, default scopes, and so on.

 2. **Files-to-component mapping** (the `.bitmap` file).
 This is where Bit maps multiple files to single units, components.
-This process happens once a component is tracked by Bit (`bbit add path/to/component`).
+This process happens once a component is tracked by Bit (`bit add path/to/component`).
 This mapping will also include the following information:

    - The component entry point (usually, the `index.js/ts` file).
    - The component version (if a component has been versioned).